Table of Contents:

 Does the paint I choose really matter?
 Felipe was most adamant about this point.
 He said it over and over.
 Paint matters.
 It is the difference between a beautiful and lasting finish and the opposite.

-Felipe has 15 years experience painting.
-When he cannot convince clients to invest in the high quality paint he says they are usually unhappy in the end.
+Felipe has 15 years of experience painting.
+When he cannot convince clients to invest in the high-quality paint, he says they are usually unhappy in the end.
 In many of these cases he is called back to fix and repaint because cheaper brands do not last.

 He insists it is more cost effective to invest in high quality paint to start.

-Exact Paints We Used to Paint Cabinets & Number of Coats Used
+Exact Paints We Used to Paint Cabinets & How Many Coats of Paints on Cabinets

-Primer: 1 Coat of All Surface Enamel Oil Base Primer
+Primer: One Coat of All Surface Enamel Sherwin-Williams Oil Base Primer

-Paint: 2 Coats of Emerald Urethane Trim Enamel Interior/Exterior
+Paint: Two Coats of Sherwin-Williams Emerald Urethane Trim Enamel Interior/Exterior

 I chose Gloss Finish.
 My paint color doesn’t have a name because we matched my existing trim paint.
 I chose the trim paint because there was already a lot of trim paint in the kitchen and about a foot of molding around the entire room.